 City’s win over Wolverhampton earlier Sunday had temporarily cut the gap to just two points and Arsenal needed a response to prevent its title credentials from being questioned.

-It didn’t start well, as Marcus Rashford put United ahead with a long-range strike in the 17th minute.
+It started well for United, as Marcus Rashford put the visitors ahead with a long-range strike in the 17th minute.
 Rashford forced a turnover from Thomas Partey, then dribbled past the Arsenal midfielder before unleashing a perfectly placed 25-yard strike that snuck inside the near post.

 Arsenal didn’t panic, though, and responded seven minutes later.